PLPAcademy/day-3-assignment-Mark-Tevin/README.md

 C) Add Python to PATH
 D) Install all available features

+===> Download Python from the official website.
+You can download Python from python.org, and then proceed with the installation steps

 How do you verify Python installation on any system?

 A) By running python --version
 B) By restarting your computer
 C) By opening the Python installer again
 D) By checking the Programs and Features in Control Panel

+==> By running python --version it will display the installed version of Python, confirming that it is properly installed on your system

 What command is used to install pip on macOS and Linux?